Sébastien Candel

 Sébastien Candel (born 21 April 1946) is a French physicist, Emeritus Professor of École Centrale Paris.

 He was elected a member of the National Academy of Engineering in 2009 for significant contributions to solving multidisciplinary problems in the fields of combustion, fluid mechanics, aeroacoustics, and propulsion.

-Candel is the current President of the French Academy of Sciences (2017-2018).
+Candel was the president of the French Academy of Sciences from 2017 to 2018.

 Education

 Candel studied plasma physics at the École Centrale Paris, where he graduated with a master's degree in engineering science (Diplôme d'Ingénieur) and DEA (Diplôme d'Études Approfondies) in 1968.
 He subsequently received his PhD from the California Institute of Technology under the supervision of the famous aeronautical scientist Frank E. Marble and Pierre and Marie Curie University, in 1972 and 1977 respectively.

 His areas of expertise include fluid mechanics, combustion, propulsion, acoustics and aeroacoustics, signal processing, and hypersonics.